upb-uc4/lagom-core/README.md

 ## Change settings of postgres
 The configuration file used by the local docker image are defined in the [postgres.conf](product_code/docker/postgres.conf).
-This file will be load when postgres starts.
+This file will be loaded when postgres starts.

 ## Dependecies of the different services
 ![Dependency tree](documentation/dependency_tree.png)